cubegsm/sfwd/README.md

 - Configurable display update interval
 - Lock-free aggregation of statistics across all queues

+**Implemented a simple packet port rate limiting**
+- It is based on the classic token bucket algorithm for controlling
+- the packet reception rate on a port, allowing an average processing
+- rate of no more than rate_pps packets per second, while permitting
+- short bursts of up to burst packets.

 **Packet Processing Logic**
 - A flexible ACL filtering system based on DPDK’s RTE ACL subsystem.
 Includes a parser for user-friendly text-based ACL rule files.